causaliq/causaliq/docs/projects/discovery.md

 ## Integration with Ecosystem

 - 🎯 **CausalIQ Score** (causaliq-score) is used by this package to determine the score of graphs.
-- 🤖 **CausalIQ Pipeline** uses this package in structure learning workflows.
+- 🤖 **CausalIQ Workflow** uses this package in structure learning workflows.

 ## Standalone Use